EuroWeekly News: Awards

+Has been criticized for its use of misleading (click bait) articles such as the discovery of a new planet "Beyond Neptune" as to imply that a new planet had been discovered in the Solar System when in fact the planet WASP-193b was 1,232 light-years and not within the Solar System.

 Popular culture

 The Euesdens, in their capacity as directors of the EWN appeared on TV being interviewed by Piers Morgan for an ITV documentary on Marbella in 2010.
 There have also been appearances on the Jeremy Vine Show and BBC News about benefit fraudsters.
 The company has also been involved in Benidorm's Got Talent, a talent show based in the Costa Blanca city.
 After the opening act, co-presenters Steve Shappelle and David Climent (Entertainment Director for Benidorm Palace) introduced the judges: EWN publishers Michel and Steven Euesden.
 The EWN has and continues also to sponsor the Marbella International Film Festival which brings "independent" film makers from across the globe together each year.
 The EWN also continues to support a wide variety of charities.
 This has been in many forms and for a wide variety of subjects from big UK based charities to individuals and organisations in Spain.
 These have included the Butterfly Ball in Marbella for the UK’s Rhys Daniels Trust which provides ‘homes from home’ for children who require long periods of hospital care a long way from their homes and their families.

 The Positively Pink Ball, based on the Costa del Sol, raises money for Positively Pink charity which offers free breast cancer screening as well as support to cancer suffers.
 MABS, which offers support to cancer sufferers on the Costa Blanca.
 Severely disabled children including Tomas Leighton and Keira Alvarez Turner have also been supported in newspaper campaigns.